fatwir/fatwir.github.io/_pages/about.md

 I completed my Undergraduate Thesis (2022) focussed on optimizing adversarial learning at [Spectrum Lab](https://sites.google.com/view/spectrumlabeeiisc/spectrum-lab?authuser=0), Indian Institute of Science with [Prof. Chandra Sekhar Seelamantula](https://ee.iisc.ac.in/chandra-sekhar-seelamantula/).
 During my undergraduate studies, I was fortunate to be advised by [Prof. Jora Gonda](https://eee.nitk.ac.in/professor/JMG) and [Prof. Krishnan CMC](https://sites.google.com/view/krishnan-chemmangat).

-In 2022, I graduated as salutatorian from the National Institute of Technology Karnataka, India, with a Bachelor of Technology in Electrical and Electronics Engineering and minor in Computer Science.
+In 2022, I graduated as salutatorian from the National Institute of Technology Karnataka, India, with a Bachelors in Electrical Engineering and minor in Computer Science.

 Thank you for checking out my website.
 Please feel free to reach out if you have any suggestions or require further information.